tjhootman/tjhootman/README.md

 Software Developer
 ------------------

 I'm a Civil Designer with a passion for programming.
-I'm currently attending Columbus State for Software Development.
+I'm currently attending Columbus State for Software Development while continuing to work in the civil engineering field.

 * 🌍  I'm based in Columbus, OH
 * ✉️  You can contact me at [tjhootman@gmail.com](mailto:tjhootman@gmail.com)